 In countries that take human health seriously, the health management system has two wings: public health and healthcare.
 Public health is the government infrastructure for health protection from preventable diseases and from social and environmental risk factors of diseases – akin to the police force protecting citizens from law-and-order incidents.
 Sectors of health, animal management, agriculture, environment, water, sanitation, local government, tourism, food, etc, are involved in generating risk factors.
 The overarching “health protection agency” that sets standards and monitors them, is public health.
 Thus a separate ministry or at least a full- fledged department under the Union Ministry of Health, with trained cadre in every district and city, supported by an adequate work force must be created if India takes human health seriously.

 Our cultural beliefs are that illness is either due to personal mistakes of daily routine, wrong foods, etc, or due to malignant planetary influences; the consequence of karma from past lives; punishment from god or deities.
 All these are at variance with the concept of social and environmental determinants of diseases.
 Microbial causation of diseases is not accepted by our traditional culture.
-All these seem to tell our leaders that diseases are not preventable by human interventions; hence public health, for organised human interventions to prevent diseases, is both culturally alien and unnecessary.
+All these seem to tell our leaders that diseases are not preventable by human interventions; hence public health, for organized human interventions to prevent diseases, is both culturally alien and unnecessary.

 Healthcare is service rendered to individuals after they fall ill – akin to protecting victims of crime or calamity.
 Healthcare can be rendered by institutions by the public sector using revenue funds or by private sector billing the clients.
-The inequity of some getting service free while others paying cost plus an unregulated profit margin, is of no concern to our leaders.
+The inequity of some getting service free while others paying cost plus an unregulated profit margin is of no concern to our leaders.

 Healthcare cannot stand in for public health.
 The lack of public health has resulted in India being unable to prevent diseases that the West got rid of before the early 20th century – cholera, typhoid fever, malaria, tuberculosis, to name a few.
 Our healthcare institutions are overburdened with such diseases.